Skip to content

 Blooket is the closest arcade game like Gimkit.
 It keeps the quick group energy, raises the free cap to 60 players, and swaps the same old quiz-show rhythm for game modes with chests, factories, racing, and seasonal events.
 LearnClash still wins on retention, but Blooket wins the free-classroom math against Gimkit’s 5-player Pro Exclusive cap.

 Blooket’s official help says essential features are free, with unlimited question sets and games for up to 60 people.
 Blooket Plus raises most live games to 300, adds enhanced reports, folders, and audio questions, and costs $4.99 per month or $59.88 per year.
-That single number matters.
+Plus Flex monthly billing launched in 2026 at $9.99 per month with no annual commit.
+That pricing matters.
 Gimkit Pro is also $59.88 per year, but Blooket gets a normal class playing free; Gimkit Basic does not when the chosen mode is Pro Exclusive.

-The trade-off is carryover.
-Blooket has smart game wrappers, but the game usually ends when the mode ends.
-Gold Quest can flip the scoreboard through chest luck.
+The trade-off is still carryover.
+Blooket added Adventure Quest (RPG), Quiz Kingdom (strategy), Save States, Solo Links, and Khanmigo across Q1-Q2 2026.
+None added scheduled review across days.
+Gold Quest can still flip the scoreboard through chest luck.
 Tower Defense changes the rhythm.
 Racing changes the tension.
 None of that is the same as spaced repetition, and it is not trying to be.
 For the chest-vs-knowledge debate specifically, see our Blooket alternatives breakdown.

 Use caseBlooketLearnClash